MicrosoftDocs/biztalk-docs/biztalk/core/send-tracking-data-to-azure-application-insights-using-biztalk-server.md

 > [!TIP]
 > Azure Application Insights is a powerful tool.
 There are resources to help you write queries in Application Insights at [Analytics in Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-analytics), and even to get started at [What is Application Insights?](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview).

+#### Use Event Hubs
+Once the data is sent to Event Hubs, there are a couple of ways to see the data.
+Many Event Hubs users are using Event Hubs Capture to load streaming data into Azure.
+The intent is for you to focus on data processing, rather than on data capture.
+[Event Hubs Capture](https://docs.microsoft.com/azure/event-hubs/event-hubs-capture-overview) explains how it works, and how to set it up.

+Another option is to create a receive port and receive location using the Event Hub Adapter.
+Then, you can output the data to a folder.
+This idea may be best if you want to test the scenario.
+[Event Hubs adapter](event-hubs-adapter.md) lists the steps to receive messages into BizTalk Server from Event Hubs.

 ## Where the data is stored